 The Anxiety and Depression Association of America (ADAA) offers resources for treatment for children with anxiety disorders, which are sometimes a consequence of childhood abuse.
 Anxiety and depression are treatable disorders, but the Child Mind Institute Children’s Mental Health Report Card found that of the 22% of parents who reported being concerned about their child’s mental health, 87% sought treatment, but 43% waited more than a year to seek treatment and 22% waited more than two years.

 Dr. Joan Kaufman explains the four stages of cognitive behavior therapy for treating children with PTSD.
 Cognitive behavior therapy is considered “the best evidence-based intervention for children who have impairing reactions to traumatic events.”
-Dr. Kaufman states that it’s imperative that caregivers and children must work together, and clear, open lines of communication coupled with understanding are impactful in the treatment process.
+Dr. Kaufman states that it’s imperative that caregivers and children must work together, and clear, open lines of communication coupled with understanding are impacted in the treatment process.

 Traumatic experiences in childhood alter genes, but those changes are not necessarily permanent.
 The Child Mind Institute explains, “the right combination of nurturing and treatment has been shown to reverse those epigenetic changes that affect stress reactions and make kids more prone to psychiatric and other illnesses.”
 Studies have shown that even short-term, targeted therapy following traumatic experiences for children can diminish the symptoms of post-traumatic stress.